 Simple: draw the zone from low to the point where price took off.

-If you can’t figure out which small candle from which to draw the zone because the price action is too confusing, just draw the zone from the low to the point where the rise really takes off.
+Can’t figure out which small candle to draw the zone from?
+No problem – draw the zone from the low to the point where price first breaks higher.

 Nine times out of ten, that will suffice as a valid zone.